nightshining/Mubu_Generative_Sound_Control_Interface/README.md

 1. Clone this repo
-2. Download and install Processing
+2. Download and install Processing and add oscP5 and controlP5 via Processing's package installer.
 3. Download and install MaxMSP and MuBu via the Max package installer
 4. open **_~/Documents/GitHub/Mubu_Generative_Sound_Control_Interface/Generative_Sound_Control_Interface/Generative_Sound_Control_Interface.pde_** in Processing and click 'Run'
 5. open **_~/Documents/GitHub/Mubu_Generative_Sound_Control_Interface/MuBu_Synth.maxpat_** in MaxMSP click on the speaker icon to start audio (make sure your system output audio is set to speakers upon opening the patch).
 Click the red rectangle (top-left) to load a sound file.